 In addition to the VCU Graduate School graduation requirements, students must meet the following requirements.

 A minimum of 60 credit hours beyond the bachelor’s degree, including research credit hours, is required for the Ph.D. in Engineering.
-Students holding the master’s degree must complete a minimum of six credit hours in concentration course work and 18 credit hours in dissertation research.
+Students holding the master’s degree must complete a minimum of six credit hours in concentration course work and 21 credit hours in dissertation research.
 The student’s adviser must approve all course work.
 Ph.D. students must take a minimum of 30 credit hours (including research) beyond the master’s degree.
 No elective courses may be used for both M.S. and Ph.D. degrees.
-At least half of the credit hours required in the student’s program must be those designated as exclusively for graduate students, that is, at the 600 level or above.
+At least half of the didactic credit hours required in the student’s program must be those designated as exclusively for graduate students, that is, at the 600 level or above.
+Students may not present courses receiving grades lower than B for fulfilling degree requirements.
+More than six credits of C grades or lower in the student’s transcript will be considered unsatisfactory performance and may result in termination from the program.

 A minimum of three years of study, including research, is necessary to complete all requirements for the Ph.D.
 A period of residence of at least three consecutive semesters is required.
 Residency is defined as registration for at least nine credits per semester.
 A time limit of eight calendar years, beginning at the time of first registration, is placed on work to be credited toward the Ph.D.